MetaphorData/connectors/metaphor/snowflake/README.md

 #### Fetch Extra Table Information

-By default, the crawler fetches extra table information such as LAST_CHANGE_COMMIT_TIME or DDL.
-This requires extra grant to all the tables.
-To disable this, add the following:
+By default, the connector fetches extra table information such as LAST_CHANGE_COMMIT_TIME or DDL.
+This requires additional grants to all the tables.
+The connector will print warning messages if it has insufficient permissions.
+To disable this feature altogether, add the following to your config:

 ```yaml
 fetch_extra_table_info: false